Inch4Tk/ModernDB2016SS/README.md

 # Introduction
-Project for TUM course: Datenbanksysteme und moderne CPU-Architekturen
+Project for TUM course: Datenbanksysteme und moderne CPU-Architekturen The submission commits are tagged.
+(Github release) If the current submission tag does not exist, I may have forgot, check out the last commit.

 # Build Dependencies
 * Cmake 3.1 (Why? http://stackoverflow.com/questions/10984442/how-to-detect-c11-support-of-a-compiler-with-cmake/20165220#20165220 Installation Suggestion: See VagrantBootstrap.sh)